appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 https://mock-api.appsmith.com/users?name={{Table1.searchText}}
 ```

-### Server side filtering
+## Server side filtering

 Server side filtering uses the same principles as described in [server side searching](#server-side-searching): some term or value is sent to the database or API to be used to filter out unnecessary data from the requested dataset.
-In this case, you will choose a value that records must match in order to be returned in the query's response.
+In this case, you choose a value that records must match in order to be returned in the query's response.

 Server-side filtering requires the use of another widget, such as a [Select widget](/reference/widgets/select/), which you can use to provide users a list of supported filters to choose from.